jkcso/Distributed-Tradeoffs/README.md

 (URB) Deliver message only after the message has been beb-delivered by a majority (quorum) of processes.
 The majority contains at least one correct process.
 Fail-silent algorithm where process crashes are not reliably detected.

 ## Note
-In this repo there exists a subset of my work, often intentionally broken or misleading to avoid disrespectful people from copying and pasting.
+Part of my work is intentionally broken or misleading to avoid disrespectful people from copying and pasting.